 By creating a “digital thread” that connects the factory to its suppliers and customers, smart manufacturing builds a more resilient and responsive supply network.

-• A Self-Learning Supply Chain: The data from the entire supply chain can be fed into AI models that can learn and adapt over time.
+- A Self-Learning Supply Chain: Data from the entire supply chain can be fed into AI models that learn and adapt over time.
 The system could automatically re-route shipments around a weather event, or proactively increase an order for a component from a secondary supplier if it detects a potential production slowdown at the primary supplier.

 Creating Safer and More Empowering Work Environments